 - It helps you get through the grocery store faster, because it’s organized by section.

 As with last week’s Go-To Meal and Snack list, this doesn’t have to be complicated.
-And again, as a bonus for subscribing to my newsletter, I’m sharing mine as a Word document, so you can use it as a starting point if you like.
+If you like, feel free to download mine to use as a starting point if you like.

 What goes on this list?
 I’d recommend including:

 - Items you buy once a buy once a month or more.

 - The ingredients for your “pantry meals,” those go-to meals and snacks you can make with items typically found in your pantry.
 (Need ideas?
 Look here.)

 - Anything essential — if you ran out, you’d be on your way to the store — toilet paper, dish soap, etc. And make them bold.
 Then you can quickly scan the bolded items before heading to the store.